 - Navigation is not optimized for mobile, making menu options hard to read and tap on.

 - Repetitive menu options.

 - Not enough menu options.

-Although it doesn’t necessarily require a redesign to remedy, another issue we see are businesses using cutesy labels for menu options instead of letting people know exactly what they can expect when clicking.
-The example we always give is an ice cream company that had menu options for Cowtastic Flavors and Moolicious Flavors.
+Although it doesn’t necessarily require a redesign to remedy, another issue we see is businesses using cutesy labels for menu options instead of letting people know exactly what they can expect when clicking.
+For example, imagine an ice cream company with menu options for Cowtastic Flavors and Moolicious Flavors.
 What makes a flavor Cowtastic as opposed to Moolicious?
 How does a potential customer know which one to click on?
-It’s still a mystery to us.
+It’s a mystery to us as well.

 3. It Looks Outdated

 Do you cringe at the thought of someone you know visiting your business’s website?
 If you know it looks bad, it’s time to update it.
 Your website is the first interaction many—if not most!—customers will have with your business and if it makes the wrong impression, you’ve lost them right out the gate.

 In other cases, you might not know your website looks outdated.
 You could be so used to the way it looks, it’s hard to take a step back and look at it from an outside perspective.
 This is another situation in which we recommend having people you trust give you their honest feedback.

 The rule of thumb is that a website should be updated about every 5 years, although this is also for security and functionality, not just aesthetics.
 Other clues that your website is visually behind-the-times include: